 Recovering Head Control

-Your first battle during a side control escape is the fight for head control.
+Your first battle during a side control escape is the fight for the head control.
 If your opponent manipulates your head, they can control your body.
 In General, before your opponent establishes side control, you’ll have the opportunity to prevent head control.
 It just depends on the pass that’s used.

 When you understand how passes works, it’s easier to focus on the right details that will lead you to win the fight for head control during transitions.
-And if you never allow an opponent to control your head, you’ll never be caught in a tight and heavy side control.
+And if you never allow an opponent to control your head, you’ll never be caught in tight and heavy side control.
 The little details like being crushed under shoulder pressure, correct weight displacement through driving off the feet, and shifting their hips all allow your opponent to stay secure on top.
 However, it all starts (and ends) with control over your head.
-Even in the worst case scenario, their control must focus firstly on your head and then on your hips.
+Even in the worst-case scenario, their control must focus firstly on your head and then on your hips.
 Knowing that your task easy – destabilize that control.